steveseguin/captionninja/README.md

 If you wish to save the translations, just select-all when done (ctrl+a), copy the selected text(ctrl+c), pasting it into text editor (ctrl+v).

 Experimental: language codes options available; default is &lang=en-US

+I am not responsible if this app fails to work or whatever else. it is provided as-is without warranty or support.